bskaplou/qmk_companion_app/README.md

 ## Layout setup

 With QMK or Vial assign TB_* buttons on the layer of your choice.
-For now TB_MOVE should be assigned to all buttons except last row.
-TB_1 and TB_2 should be assigned to the last row.
+TB_MOVE should be assigned to the buttons which will be used to control pointer positions.
+TB_MOVE should be assignes to relatively big and square area of layer, the bigger the areal TB_MOVE assigned to the easier it will be position the pointer.
+TB_1 and TB_2 should be assigned for buttons instead of Mouse_1 and Mouse_2 for clicks.

 ## Companion app configuration